muhark/muhark.github.io/about.md

 This blog is my notes and tutorials on the tools available to computational social science researchers, _at all stages of development_.
 I aim to write on topics from web development to causal inference to machine learning to academic writing, using only free/open-source software.
 The end goal: to save you time and help standardize reproducible research.

+I'll also write on the topics such as machine learning, causal inference, statistics, and quantitative methodology more generally.